|Project Name||Promoting Gender-Inclusive Growth in Central and West Asia Developing Member Countries|

 (xx) Uzbekistan - livelihoods training and support (Strengthening the Economic Capacity of Women Along the CAREC Corridor 2 in Pap Namangan)

 (xxi) Afghanistan - research and training (Technical-Vocational Livelihoods Training For Energy Sector Development Investment Program Beneficiaries) terminated

 (xxii) Tajikistan- Raising Awareness and Training in Support of Green Finance

 (xxiv) Kyrgyz Republic- SMS Based Information Alert Service for Women Entrepreneurs

 Monitored GAPs implementation.
 Technical support provided to 19 ADB loan/grant projects (ARM, AZE, GEO, KGZ, PAK, TAJ, UZB).
 Periodic reports prepared and shared with project team leaders.

-TA Output 4: To date, 45 learning events have been organized across all DMCs, except Turkmenistan.
+TA Output 4: 45 learning events have been organized across all DMCs, except Turkmenistan.
 These include commemorative activities on the occasion of women's day/month (March), reproductive health month (May), Annual International Days of Campaign Against VAW (Nov-Dec); gender technical group (GTG) seminars, in cooperation with NGO and other donors.
 Partnership with NGO and donor partners strengthened. in Pakistan, ADB is selected as INGAD network chair.
 RETA consultants attended the Gender, Voice and Agency Workshop (June 2015); Gender Specialists' Exchange and Consultation Workshop (Aug.
 2015).
 End-of RETA conference on 6-7 October 2015.

 |Geographical Location||(i) Central Asia region with Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan,(iii) Afghanistan,(iv) Pakistan,(ii) Caucasus region with Armenia, Azerbaijan, and Georgia|